meetc1213/routeindia---NGO-Website/README.md

-# routeindia - A website for a school NGO
+# Website for school NGO — Route India
 See the website at https://routeindia.netlify.app/

 # Technologies